rust-lang/rust-forge/src/infra/toolstate.md

 # Handling of tools embedded in the rustc repo ("toolstate")

-The Rust repository contains several external tools and documents as git submodules (e.g. miri, the [Book], the [Reference]).
-Some of those are very tightly coupled to the compiler and depend on internal APIs that change all the time, but they are not actually essential to get the compiler itself to work.
-To make API changes less painful, these tools are allowed to "break" temporarily.
-PRs can still land and nightlies still get released even when some tools are broken.
-Their current status is managed by the [toolstate system][toolstate].
-(Cargo is not subject to the toolstate system and instead just has to always work.)
+The Rust repository contains several external git submodules (e.g. the [Book], the [Reference]).
+The [toolstate system][toolstate] is used to allow these submodules to be in a broken state, except for beta releases.

+This is necessary because the documentation is tested both on the `rust-lang/rust` CI, and on the CI of the documentation repo.
+If there is a change to `rustc` that breaks the documentation, it would not be possible to update the documentation since the not-yet-merged version of rustc that breaks it doesn't exist, yet.
+We usually require CI to be in a passing state in both repos.

+The toolstate system solves this problem by temporarily allowing the documentation to be in a "failing" state on `rust-lang/rust`.
+When the tests start failing, the maintainers of the submodule will be notified.
+They will then be responsible for getting it fixed.

-The three possible states of a "tool" (this includes the documentation managed by the toolstate system, where we run doctests) are: `test-pass`, `test-fail`, `build-fail`.
+The three possible states of a "tool" are: `test-pass`, `test-fail`, `build-fail`.

 This page gives a rough overview how the toolstate system works, and what the rules are for when which tools are (not) allowed to break.

+> **Note**: Historically, the toolstate system was used for managing tools
+> that were closely coupled with the compiler (like rustfmt or miri).
+However,
+> those have since been transitioned to use git subtrees instead, so that
+> those tools must always pass their tests, and any failures must be resolved
+> within the PR that breaks them.
+>
+> This document uses the term "tool", but as of this writing, the only thing
+> tracked is external documentation.

 ## Toolstate Rules